 Similarly, in addition to the general perception among developing countries that the provisions for special and differential treatment (S&D) in the Multilateral Trade Agreements are inadequate, especially those regarding the transitional periods, it has proven very difficult for acceding developing countries to benefit at least from such provisions.
 The net result of the approach by some countries is that the acceding developing countries will become subject to a set of obligations and commitments that they may be unable to implement (in fact, one country sought and obtained assistance from UNCTAD only after it had acceded and found itself in this position).
 Other countries have submitted proposals in the context of the ongoing negotiations on agriculture designed to achieve modifications that would correct those provisions of their terms of accession that did not take into account the realities of their situation as developing countries or economies in transition.
-Paragraph 9 of the Doha Declaration welcomes the accession of Albania, Croatia, Georgia, Jordan, Lithuania, Moldova and Oman but notes the "extensive market-access commitments already made by these countries on accession".
-The Doha Ministerial Conference also welcomed China and Chinese Taipei10 as members of the WTO, a step towards universality of the WTO, which should change the character of the Organization (although, because of certain technical provisions in its protocol of accession, China will not enjoy full rights under all Agreements of the WTO for another 15 years).
+Paragraph 9 of the Doha Declaration welcomes the accession of Albania, Croatia, Georgia, Jordan, Lithuania, Moldova and Oman but notes the "extensive market-access commitments already made by these countries on accession".9 The Doha Ministerial Conference also welcomed China and Chinese Taipei10 as members of the Organization (although, because of certain technical provisions in its protocol of accession, China will not enjoy full rights under all Agreements of the WTO for another 15 years).